wp-plugins/slyd/readme.txt

 features and customization options, including:

 * **CSS3/jQuery Animations** - Slyd is built to be pretty so naturally it uses CSS3 and jQuery to impress viewers.
-* **Graceful Breakdown** - We know that users don't always use the latest browsers so Slyd is built to look good even if a user doesn't support technology like CSS3 and jQuery
 * **Category Selection** - Create a new Category or use an existing one to limit the posts that display in the Slydr.
 * **Shortcode** - Normal users can insert the `[slyd]` shortcode to display the Slydr.
 * **PHP Template Tag** - For more advanced users, install Slyd into a theme using `<?php slyd(); ?>`.